Recent scientific publications

 Social implications

-This study has implications for the voluntary assurance practices of environmental disclosure and can provide support to regulators to promote higher standards in environmental assurance.
-It documents the relevance to increase the level of requested assurance for environmental disclosure.
+This study has implications for voluntary assurance practices in environmental disclosure and can provide support to regulators to promote higher standards in environmental assurance.
+It documents the relevance of increasing the level of assurance required for environmental disclosure.

 Originality/Value